marksikaundi/30DaysOfDeepLearning/07/Introduction.md

 Data preprocessing is a crucial step in the data analysis and machine learning pipeline.
 It involves transforming raw data into a format that is more suitable for analysis and modeling.
 Common preprocessing techniques include scaling, normalization, and encoding.
-Below, I'll explain these techniques and provide example code for each.
+Below, are techniques and provide example code for each.

 ### 1. Scaling